See submission of your is governed by the school-wide policies and procedures for your dissertation proposal.

 - A filled-out copy of an IRB form, whenever applicable

-The review of the proposal will be the responsibility of a committee, consisting of three members appointed by the Director of doctoral studies from among all available and qualified doctoral faculty.
+The review of the proposal will be the responsibility of a committee, consisting of two members appointed by the Director of Doctoral Studies from among all available and qualified doctoral faculty.
 The committee will typically include at least one faculty member from the student’s program.
-The student is requested to be present at the review and accompanied by the Chair of the Dissertation Committee, whenever possible.
+The student and Chair of the Dissertation Committee are expected to attend the review.

 The outcome of the review will fall into one of the following categories: Approved, Approved with Major or Minor revisions, or Rejected.
 Whatever the outcome, all students will receive a written summary of the review including the committee’s recommendations going forward.
 In the case that revisions are requested, the summary letter will also specify a timeline for the completion of those modifications.

 No proposals are to be submitted to the graduate office until the student has received the response of the Departmental Proposal Review Committee and complied with its recommendations and any revisions required by Human Subjects Review.
 See information about dissertation proposals.

 Sample Dissertation Proposals